Does this test have other names?

 If you are a man, FSH travels to your testicles.
 There, it tells the cells in your

 testicles to make sperm.
 If you are a woman, FSH travels to your ovaries.
-There, it stimulate
+There, it stimulates

 the growth of eggs during your menstrual cycle.
 In children, FSH is important for